i-am-henri/canvasly/README.md

 ## Selfhost
 You can selfhost the entire application on your own servers, without restrictions.
 A guide is not yet ready.

+# Contributing
+Every contributer is welcomed, but please keep in mind, we have to verify every commit and pull request, so it could take some time.
+We also preshade, when you create commits to your code (e.g. why you choosed this  function  instead of an other) for not so good developer.
+Thanks!